-Rev. Lamessa travelled throughout Western Wallaga, singing western hymnals and Oromo gospel songs in traditional tunes and styles.
-Frequently, he played the trumpet in market places to attract the attention of the local people, with whom he later shared the gospel in words and songs.
-Typical to the Oromo singing style, he usually asked his hearers to repeat after him lines from his song.
+Rev. Lamessa travelled throughout Western Wallaga, singing Western hymnals and Oromo gospel songs in traditional tunes and styles.
+Frequently, he played the trumpet in marketplaces to attract the attention of the local people, with whom he later shared the gospel in words and songs.
+Typical of the Oromo singing style, he usually asked his hearers to repeat after him lines from his song.

-Rev. Lamessa Bato studied theology at Diploma level at Mekane Yesus Seminary from 1966-70.
-His transition into full-time pastorate at the Entotto Mekane Yesus congregation in 1969 brought a conclusion to his singing ministry as an itinerant singer.
-After joining the Addis Ababa Synod as the Evangelistic Outreach Coordinator, he utilized the cassette ministry of the synod to engage the Oromos of Northern Shawa (North Oromia) through indigenous Oromo songs.
+Rev. Lamessa Bato studied theology at the Diploma level at Mekane Yesus Seminary from 1966 to 1970.
+His transition into full-time pastoral ministry at the Entotto Mekane Yesus congregation in 1969 marked the end of his ministry as an itinerant singer.
+After joining the Addis Ababa Synod as the Evangelistic Outreach Coordinator, he utilized the cassette ministry of the synod to engage the Oromos of Northern Shewa (North Oromia) through indigenous Oromo songs.

-Rev. Lamessa faced challenges and criticisms, first from his seminary professors and later church leaders who discouraged his initiative of introducing the indigenous Oromo tunes and style of singing into the Oromo Lutheran worship.
-His continued effort, however, paid off eventually as his typewritten paperback hymnbook got published in 1970 as the first Oromo indigenous songbook (unlike the Oromo hymnal that Onesimus Nasib translated from the Swedish Evangelical Mission hymnal in the late 19th century).
+Rev. Lamessa faced challenges and criticisms, first from his seminary professors and later from church leaders who discouraged his initiative of introducing indigenous Oromo tunes and style of singing into the Oromo Lutheran worship.
+His continued effort, however, paid off, as his typewritten paperback hymnbook got published in 1970 as the first Oromo indigenous songbook (unlike the Oromo hymnal that Onesimus Nasib translated from the Swedish Evangelical Mission hymnal in the late 19th century).

 Rev. Lamessa passed away on July 5, 2018.